rsoetirto/rsoetirto/README.md

 **About me:**
 <br>

 I'm a current M.S.
 Business Analytics candidate at USC (2024).
 I'm interested in the interdisciplinary nature of data-driven storytelling across media, tech, and business.
-Armed with a bachelor's degree in English and and previous work experience in TV media and broadcast, my unique academic background reflects my fervor for synthesizing **communication and data**, **the humanities and the sciences**, to generate actionable and understandable insights.
+Armed with a bachelor's degree in English and and previous work experience in TV media and broadcast, my unique academic background reflects my fervor for synthesizing **communication** and **data**, the **humanities** and the **sciences**, as insperable parts to generate actionable insights.

 Follow my coding journey here!
 I code in R, SQL, and Python.